sd-greenfly/instaspike/work/insta-spike/README.md

    - id from GateKeeper.6
    - name from GateKeeper.6
    - region you used in `_src/configs.json`
+   - change "nfl" in the url to other instagram accounts, to add more accounts for the scripts to watch and get stories from.

 ### In `FannerOuter` directory
 1. `cp ../FeedBearBot/_src/configs.json _src/configs.json`